HCLonely/auto-task-doc/docs/en/logs/README.md

 [Release](https://github.com/HCLonely/auto-task/releases/tag/3.2.5)

-- Fix the bug that the keyhub failed to recognize the steam add group task
+- Fix the bug that the keyhub failed to recognize the steam add group task.
-- Fix the bug that keyhub cannot verify the task
+- Fix the bug that keyhub cannot verify the task.

 ### V3.2.4-Pre

 [Release](https://github.com/HCLonely/auto-task/releases/tag/3.2.4)

-- Adds discord task support on gleam
+- Adds discord task support on gleam.
-- Fix the bug of visit link error on gleam
+- Fix the bug of visit link error on gleam.

 ### V3.2.3-Pre